June News

 173 One Pasty - home made Maximum size to fit within a 10” plate

-174 One Savoury Tart - quiche type (Labelled
+174 One Savoury Tart - quiche type (Labelled, plain or fluted dish)

 Age - 4 up to 6 years

-192 A HEDGEHOG made predominantly from any natural plant material.
+192 An ANIMAL made predominantly from any natural plant material.
 Vegetables, fruit, seeds, nuts, fircones, etc. can be used.
 Some extra craft items can be used to enhance your exhibit.
 NOT to be painted.
 NO pasta

 Age – From 7 up to 10 years